christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 ### Settings Up Git Details

-Once you have `cgit` running, you can add some small details, such as repository owners and descriptions by editing the following files.
+Once you have `cgit` running, you can add some small details, such as repository owners and descriptions by editing the following files within each repository.

+Alternatively, you can use the `cgitrc` file to edit these details if you only care to edit them for the purpose of seeing them on your website.

 The `description` file within the repository on your server will display the description online.